Faculty, Staff, & Students

 Samuel Leskanich, Ph.D.
 Student

 My research interests are focused on the integration of new agronomic products like innovative fungicides and fertilizers into different management systems in corn and soybean production.
 These management systems include standard approaches with lower inputs and progressive systems with additional inputs in the attempt to maximize grain yields.
-As not all products are “one size fits all,” it is important to know in which system a new product may work best.
+As a PhD student I have focused on characterizing corn root architecture and how the surface area, angle, and mass (SAAM) parameters are related to a hybrid’s yield response to a given management practice.

 Dalton Knerrer, M.S.
 Student